When War Becomes the New Normal…

 The first afternoon we were there we watched as the church youth hosted a large water games outreach on the school yard.
 It took a while to realize they had their music amplifier set just loud enough to drown out the noise of the air-raid sirens in the background.
 The music punctuated by screams of laughter as they launched water balloons, all the while aware, at least subconsciously, of the potential of incoming missiles or drones.

 I heard so many stories, so much heartache and heartbreak!
 I met Volodya the first Sunday, a man almost my age, who told me how he stood by and watched the only home he’d ever known, destroyed at the hands of the invading army.
 But, because the church reached out and ministered to them in their homelessness, they found valuable community, but most importantly, new life in Christ.
-He and his wife were baptized together during the early months of the war, and now joined with the church in ministering to others.
-Yet, their pastor shared with me the weightiness of preparing sermon after sermon on God’s faithfulness, knowing his flock had prayed for two-and-a-half years for the end of a war and still nothing seemed to change.
+He and his wife were baptized during the early months of the war, and now join with the church in ministering to others.